1921 Vanderbilt Commodores football team

-Pre-season
+Preseason

 1921 was Wallace Wade's first year as a full-time assistant coach for the Commodores, and the intensity of their practices had increased since his arrival (the first workout on September 12).
 Wade had played guard on a Brown Bruins football team which represented the Eastern U.S. in the 1916 Rose Bowl.
 Before coming to Vanderbilt Wade coached at the Fitzgerald & Clarke School in Tullahoma, Tennessee, where he won a state prep-school championship in 1920 with a 16–3 record.
 Also moving from Fitzgerald & Clarke were Lynn Bomar, Hek Wakefield, Pos Elam, and Red Williams.
 Other Commodore players debuting on the team included Putty Overall and Rupe Smith, who played for the Middle Tennessee State Normal School in the years surrounding the First World War.

 Returning veterans included Neely, Frank Godchaux, Doc Kuhn, Tot McCullough, Pink Wade, Alvin Bell, Alfred Sharp, and Percy Conyers.
 Godchaux was the first player to follow in his father's footsteps as a Vanderbilt football player.
 Captain Pink Wade, father of future Vanderbilt quarterback Bill Wade, moved from fullback to guard.
 Tackle Tex Bradford had played for Texas Christian University for two years; after sitting out a year at Vanderbilt, he was eligible to play for the Commodores.

 According to sportswriter Ferguson "Fuzzy" Woodruff, "While prospects seem fair to middling in most of the big southern colleges, there are two notable exceptions.
 Dan McGugin expects nothing of Vanderbilt this year.
 Dan has lost Berryhill, his only reliable backfield man, through the matrimonial route."
 Coach Dan McGugin was elected to the Tennessee state senate, beginning his term in 1921.
-According to a story on file in the Vanderbilt University Library quoted by Chuck Offenburger, "McGugin didn’t want to get involved in politics, but he 'was drafted into service by a citizens committee'".
+According to a story on file in the Vanderbilt University Library quoted by Chuck Offenburger, "McGugin didn't want to get involved in politics, but he 'was drafted into service by a citizens committee'".